codeoverflow-org/nodecg-io-docs/docs/samples/youtube.md

 ### Configure the YouTube sample bundle

-1. In NodeCG, create a new googleapis service instance using the left upper menu.
+1. In NodeCG, create a new googleapis service instance.

-2. Enter credentials for googleapis.
+2. Enter your YouTube OAuth credentials:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your YouTube OAuth credentials in monaco (the text-editor on the right) in this format:

     ```json
     {